Thirsting for Water

 A devotional that brings healing to the hurting!

-Yes, I’ll admit it, I’ve snapped at my children, gotten angry at friends, and said things I regret.
-I once told my husband while we were dating that I had been through a lot and that I felt like a dog that had been beaten half to death.
-I informed him that when people held up their T-bones and said, “Here girl,” most of the time, I was still too afraid to come.
+I’ll admit it; I’ve snapped at my children, gotten angry at friends, and said things I regret.
 I did not trust them.
+I once told my husband while we were dating that I had been through a lot and felt like a dog that had been beaten half to death.
+I informed him that when people held up their T-bones and said, “Here, girl,” most of the time, I was still too afraid to come.

-A year later, after much healing, I noticed a friend’s behavior that was controlling and defensive towards me.
+After much healing, I noticed a friend’s controlling and defensive behavior towards me a year later.
 She seemed to yell at me a lot when things were taken wrong.
 As I pondered the snapping issue, I heard in my spirit this message — “If a dog has been abused, it may snap at you.”
 Oh, my, revelation into the healing of the soul!

+Once you get the basics for your abused pet, you must go more in-depth into helping them heal.
 The number one item on the list was to provide a safe place for your abused pet to live.
-The second suggestion was to make sure they have plenty of fresh food and water.
+The second suggestion was to ensure they had plenty of fresh food and water.
 Since I had been abandoned by my ex-husband when I was chronically ill and eventually became homeless, I needed these simple necessities myself afterward.
-Once you get the basics for your abused pet, you must go more in-depth into helping them heal.

 # 1) Give your abused pets treats SLOWLY.
 Use one hand to approach them gently–two hands may scare them.

 # 1. Check the dog for physical signs of abuse.
 These could include scars, lesions, burns, or open wounds.
-Also, missing fur or sores around the neck could indicate a dog was chained up for long periods of time.
-The pet may have missing teeth that rotted out, cloudy eyes, show no energy, and be generally fatigued.
+Also, missing fur or sores around the neck could indicate a dog was chained up for long periods.
+The pet may have missing teeth that rotted out, have cloudy eyes, show no energy, and be generally fatigued.
 An animal may also have been starved.
 Repeated vomiting and bloody diarrhea are other signs of trauma.

 Did you notice that the signs of abuse are physical illness, mental stress, and fear?
 Could past trauma and abuse cause sickness in our bodies at times?
 Yes, I believe it could.
 Ask a person who has PTSD, and you will get an even broader understanding of what our environment can do to our mental health.
 Sometimes our sickness and wounds were brought on by ourselves.